Ramadan and DST

 Egypt and Morocco are the only countries that suspend DST during the month of Ramadan, when Muslims are required to fast during daylight hours.
 The temporary return to standard time is designed to shorten the fasting period in the evenings by bringing on the sunset an hour earlier.

 Egypt DST switches

 Egypt will suspend DST from June 27 to August 1, 2014.
-Clocks there will be turned back by one hour to standard time at midnight between Thursday, June 26, 2014 and Friday, June 27, 2014.
+Clocks there will be turned back one hour to Standard Time at midnight between Thursday, June 26, 2014 and Friday, June 27, 2014.

-They will be advanced again by an hour at midnight between Thursday, 31 July, 2014 and Friday, August 1, 2014, as DST resumes.
+They will be set forward again one hour from midnight between Thursday, 31 July, 2014 to 1am Friday, August 1, 2014, as DST resumes.

 Morocco DST switches

 The DST period in Morocco will be suspended from 3:00 a.m.
 (03:00) on Saturday, 28 June 2014, as clocks are turned back by one hour.
 DST will resume again when clocks are advanced by one hour at 2:00 a.m.
 (02:00) on Saturday, 2 August 2014.

 Morocco will switch back to standard time for the last time this year at 3:00 a.m.
 (03:00) on Sunday, 26 October 2014.